unsaved/eslint-plugin-sn/README.md

 |sn-workaround-iife          |error  |some server[^4]|Due to poor ServiceNow design, several script types require IIFE wrapping if the script body assigns to any variables without an intervening function
 |validate-gliderecord-calls  |error, warn[^3]|server, client|GlideRecord functions insert, update, get, next, deleteRecord all provide return values that you should check

-[^2]: invalid-table-alt rule always fails when it is applied so it works by being descoped from all valid table/scope combinations
-[^3]: no-sysid and validate-gliderecod-calls rules default to error level for server-side scriptlets and warn level for
+[^3]: no-sysid and validate-gliderecord-calls rules default to error level for server-side scriptlets and warn level for
 [^4]: The sn-workaround-iife rule is applied to some specific server tables client-side scriptlets